The Todo Noise Application

 Create the master chain

-Then we will start by creating the master bus chain that will be controlled by the globals
+Then let's start by creating our "master bus" audio chain, which will be controlled by the global

 for the master